TsubasaK111/ConferenceCentralFronting/README.md

 # Conference Central
-My version of Udacity's Full Stack Foundations "Conference Central" Exercise utilising Google App Engine.
+A front-end only implementation of my version of Udacity's Full Stack Foundations "Conference Central" Exercise.

 ## Products
 - [App Engine][1]